 The I-10 mattress is Sleep Number’s most luxurious model.
 Its innovative reverse comfort foam layer allows couples to customize their side of the bed exactly how they like it – PlushFit foam or memory foam.
-Oh, and it’ll keep you sleeping cool all night.
+Oh, and it’ll keep people sleeping cool all night.
 This review will go over the construction of the mattress and highlight the key takeaways consumers should know about before purchasing the product.

 The I-10 is one of three mattresses in Sleep Number’s Innovation Series line of beds.
 The series also includes the I-8 model and I-LE mattresses.

 The I-10 mattress has a 15” profile, which is measured from the base to the highest loft of the mattress.